Gao-Group/atomdnn/README.md

 # Authors

-This package is developed by [Gao research group](https://www.gao-group.org/) at University of Texas at San Antonio.
+This package is developed by [Gao research group](https://www.gao-group.org/) at Texas A&M University.
 Contributors include: Wei Gao, Daniel Millan, Daniela Posso and Colton Kubena.

 # License